aSpite/dominant-assurance-contract/README.md

 # Dominant Assurance Contract

+This contract will help raise funds safely and ensure that if the specified amount is not collected at the right time, everyone will receive their funds back together with the bonus.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.